 1839 Proof Seated Liberty Quarter

-This is another rare proof coin, and the highest value example has a steel blue tone.
+This is another unique proof coin.
+This one has a steel blue tone.

 Value: This coin sold at auction in 2008 for $517,500.